sunpech/sublime-text-settings/README.md

 # sublime-text-settings

 This is the settings for my Sublime Text 3.

-It can be placed at:
+Just run the following on the CLI:

     cd ~/Library/Application Support/Sublime Text 3/Packages/User
     git clone https://github.com/sunpech/sublime-text-settings